moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

             100. * batch_idx / len(train_loader), loss.item()))
 ```

-We will copy this into 'train_one_epoch' with no parameters to be passed
+We will copy this into 'train_one_epoch' with no arguments to be passed and some naming changes:
-It is only summarized in naming changes.
 - ```model``` changed into ``` self.model ```
 - ``` "log_interval": 10 ``` field should be added into the [config file](https://github.com/moemen95/PyTorch-Project-Template/blob/master/configs/mnist_exp_0.json).
 - ``` train_loader ``` is changed into ``` self.data_laoder.train_loader ```
 - add ``` self.current_iteration += 1 ```

 #### Validate function:

-This function will include all what is inside the function 'test'
+In the reference example, we have this code responsible for model testing inside the function 'test'

 ```
 def test(args, model, device, test_loader):